Careers home page > Our areas of work > Work as an examiner > What examiners do > Opposition

 Explanations

-: these consist of the technical boards of appeal, the Legal Board of Appeal, the Enlarged Board of Appeal and the Disciplinary Board of Appeal.
+Boards of Appeal: these consist of the technical boards of appeal, the Legal Board of Appeal, the Enlarged Board of Appeal and the Disciplinary Board of Appeal.